Thomas E. Fairchild: Early life and career

-Born on December 25, 1912, in Milwaukee, Wisconsin, he was the son of Edward T. Fairchild, who would serve on the Wisconsin Supreme Court from 1930 through 1957, and was chief justice for the last 3 years of his tenure.
+Born on December 25, 1912, in Milwaukee, Wisconsin, Fairchild was the son of Edward T. Fairchild, who would serve on the Wisconsin Supreme Court from 1930 through 1957, and was chief justice for the last 3 years of his tenure.

 Fairchild graduated from Riverside High School in 1929.
-He obtained an Artium Baccalaureus degree from Cornell University in 1934, and a Bachelor of Laws in 1938 from the University of Wisconsin Law School.
+He obtained a B.A. degree from Cornell University in 1934, and a Bachelor of Laws in 1938 from the University of Wisconsin Law School.

 In 1938, he entered private practice in Portage, Wisconsin, partnering with Daniel H. Grady.
 In 1941, he was appointed a hearing commissioner for the Office of Price Administration in Chicago, Illinois, and Milwaukee, serving from 1941 to 1945.
 He returned to private practice in Milwaukee from 1945 to 1948.

 Political career

-In 1948, he became involved in a project to revitalize the Democratic Party in the state of Wisconsin.
+In 1948, Fairchild became involved in a project to revitalize the Democratic Party in the state of Wisconsin.
 At the time, Republicans had dominated state elections for the previous fifty years.
 That year, Fairchild ran for Attorney General of Wisconsin.
 The incumbent, Grover L. Broadfoot, was defeated in the Republican primary.
 He had been appointed to the position to fill the unexpired term of John E. Martin, who had resigned to accept appointment to the Wisconsin Supreme Court.